Tay-j/Beast2.7-Dev-IntelliJ/README.md

 https://www.azul.com/downloads/?version=java-17-lts&package=jdk-fx

 This tutorial was set up using version 17.0.6.
+Versions 17.0.4 and 17.0.5 did not work and are not recommended.

 IntelliJ IDE (Community Edition)